harveyl888/barRating/README.md

 # barRating
-An R htmlwidget wrapper for jquery bar rating.
+An R htmlwidget wrapper for jquery bar rating

-The jquery bar rating is a lightweight rating widget which can be styled using css themes.
+The jquery bar rating is a lightweight rating widget written by @antennaio which can be styled using css themes.
 The javascript library can be found at https://github.com/antennaio/jquery-bar-rating and examples can be found at http://antenna.io/demo/jquery-bar-rating/examples/.

 This htmlwidget allows bar ratings to be used in shiny apps.